-Term PHYSICS Curriculum Content Assessment(s) (assessment title, duration and approx date) Extra-Curricular Options (Places to visit; wider reading; clubs to join) n Y12, stud These topic ysics Curriculum Overview: dents study the core topics of physics of particles and radiation, waves and optics, mechanics is build on the KS4 curriculum studied in Y10 and Y11, refining knowledge and skills as students breadth.
-Students also develop their working scientifically skills through 6 core practicals over the particles.
-Particles Particles introduces students both to the fundamental properties of matter, and to electromagnetic radiation and quantum phenomena.
-We begin with this topic to provide a new interest and knowledge dimension beyond GCSE.
+Term PHYSICS Curriculum Content Assessment(s) (assessment title, duration and approx date) Extra-Curricular Options (Places to visit; wider reading; clubs to join) In Y12, stud These topic ysics Curriculum Overview: Idents study the core topics of physics of particles and radiation, waves and optics, mechanics is build on the KS4 curriculum studied in Y10 and Y11, refining knowledge and skills as student breadth.
+Students also develop their working scientifically skills through 6 core practicals over Particles Particles Particles introduce students both to the fundamental properties of matter, and to electromagnetic radiation and quantum phenomena.
+We begin with this topic to provide ts study the topics with greater Year 12 HT1 a new interest and knowledge dimension beyond GCSE.
 Through a study of these topics, students become aware of the way ideas develop and evolve in physics.
 They will appreciate the importance of international collaboration in the development of new experiments and theories in this area of fundamental research.
-Students will learn about/ develop skills of: Constituents of the atom Stable and unstable nuclei Particles, antiparticles and photons Particle interactions and classification of particles Quarks and antiquarks Applications of conservation laws Mechanics - Moments Vectors and their treatment are introduced followed by development of the student's s and martials, and electricity. nts study the topics with greater Richard Feynman's 6 easy pieces of physics Join the institute of physics (IoP) knowledge and understanding of forces, energy and momentum.
+Students will learn about/ develop skills of: Constituents of the atom Stable and unstable nuclei Particles, antiparticles and photons Particle interactions and classification of particles Quarks and antiquarks Applications of conservation laws Ch.1 Particles assessment Ch.2 Quarks and leptons assessment Ch.
+6 Forces in equilibrium assessment Richard Feynman's 6 easy pieces of physics Join the institute of physics (IoP) Mechanics - Moments Vectors and their treatment are introduced followed by development of the students' knowledge and understanding of forces, energy and momentum.
 Students will learn about/ develop skills of: Scalars and vectors Moments Year 12 HT2 Quantum Physics Building on particle physics, to electromagnetic radiation and quantum phenomena.
-This culminates in the study of wave-particle duality to have a full understanding of the particle and wave like nature of physics.
+This culminates in the study of wave-particle duality to have a full understanding of the particle and wave-like nature of physics.
 Ch.3 Quantum Physics assessment Ch.7 on the move assessment

-Students will learn about The photoelectric effect Collisions of electrons with atoms Energy levels and photon emission Wave-particle duality Ch.8 Newtons law's of motion assessment PPE 1 Mechanics - Projectile motion Vectors and their treatment are introduced followed by development of the student's knowledge and understanding of forces, energy and momentum.
-Students will learn about/ develop skills of: Waves and optics GCSE studies of wave phenomena are extended through a development of knowledge of the characteristics, properties, and applications of travelling waves and stationary waves.
+Students will learn about The photoelectric effect Collisions of electrons with atoms Energy levels and photon emission Wave-particle duality Mechanics - Projectile motion Ch.8 Newtons law's of motion assessment PPE 1 Vectors and their treatment are introduced followed by development of the students' knowledge and understanding of forces, energy and momentum.
+Students will learn about/ develop skills of: Motion along a straight line Projectile motion Waves and optics GCSE studies of wave phenomena are extended through a development of knowledge of the characteristics, properties, and applications of travelling waves and stationary waves.
 Topics treated include refraction, diffraction, superposition and interference.
-Students will learn about/ develop skills of: • Progressive waves PPE 1 Longitudinal and transverse waves Principle of superposition of waves and formation of stationary waves Interference Ch.4 Waves assessment Year 12 HT3 Diffraction Refraction at a plane surface Ch.9 Forces and momentum assessment Mechanics - Newtons Laws of Motion and Energy Vectors and their treatment are introduced followed by development of the student's knowledge and understanding of forces, energy and momentum.
+Students will learn about/ develop skills of: Progressive waves Longitudinal and transverse waves PPE 1 Year 12 HT3 Principle of superposition of waves and formation of stationary waves Interference Diffraction Refraction at a plane surface Ch.4 Waves assessment Ch.9 Forces and momentum assessment Mechanics - Newtons Laws of Motion and Energy Vectors and their treatment are introduced followed by development of the students' knowledge and understanding of forces, energy and momentum.
 Ch.10 Work, energy and power assessment Students will learn about/ develop skills of: Newton's laws of motion Momentum Work, energy and power